Fatal Car Accident Injuries

 As with a wrongful death lawsuit, a survival action is filed by the Personal Representative or administrator of the victim’s estate.
 Any recovered damages will be divided among the deceased victim’s spouse, children, parents, or heirs according to their shares in the deceased victim’s estate.
 In some instances, the deceased person’s heirs who are entitled to the proceeds of the Survival Action may be different than the deceased person’s statutory beneficiaries who are entitled to the proceeds of the Wrongful Death Action.

-Contact Our Attorney About Compensation for Fatal Car Accident Injuries
+Contact Our Attorneys About Compensation for Fatal Car Accident Injuries

 If your loved one suffered a car accident resulting in death, then we extend our sincere condolences to you and your family.
 We want you to know that you have the right to take action against the at-fault party or parties that caused your family member’s fatal car accident injuries.